 How to Use a Coping Saw to Create Perfect Curves

 A coping saw is a tool you’ll need when you want to cut curves, molds, or make holes.
-This small yet mighty tool can do what other woodcutting tools can’t, thanks to its thin blade.
+Thanks to its thin blade, this small yet mighty tool can do what other woodcutting tools can’t.
 This is why I believe it’s one of the best additions to your DIY arsenal.

 What is a Coping Saw Used For?

-You can use a coping saw in woodwork where you can cut curves and even circles if you’re careful.
+You can use a coping saw in woodwork to cut curves and even circles if you’re careful.
 You can make smoother curves using slow motion, while more pressure results in sharper cuts.
-Some types of coping saw blades can be used to cut through plastic and aluminum tubing.
+Some coping saw blades can be used to cut through plastic and aluminum tubing.

 You can use it for the following purposes.

-• You can use a coping saw while designing cabinets and doors to make corners.
+• You can use a coping saw to design cabinets and doors to make corners.

 • It’s widely used in decorative woodwork.